kumahq/kuma-website/app/_src/policies/applying-policies.md

 When policy is applied on Global CP:
 * it is propagated to all Zone CPs and applied to all matched data plane proxies in all zones
-* Global CP is a source of truth for the policy (when Global CP is down it's not possible to create/update policies)
+* Global CP is a source of truth for the policy (when Global CP is down it's not possible to create/update those policies)
+* You cannot manage this policy (modify / delete) on Zone CP

 When policy is applied on Zone CP:
-* it is applied only to matched data plane proxies in the same zone
+* it is applied only to matched data plane proxies in the **same zone**
 * Zone CP is a source of truth for the policy (when Global CP is down it's still possible to create/update zone-originated policies)
+* you cannot manage this policy (modify / delete) on Global CP
 * it is synced to Global CP to be visible in the UI and API calls

 Applying policy on Zone CP requires setting `kuma.io/origin` label to `zone` (`zone` is a keyword, not a name of the zone):